 For the majority of individuals, oral thrush does not cause any serious problems.
-However, this is not the case for people with a weakened immune system, whose signs and symptoms may be much more severe.
+However, if a person has a weakened immune system, their signs and symptoms may be much more severe.

 Alongside medical treatment, the following can help reduce the risk of worsening the condition:

-- Use a soft toothbrush to avoid scraping the lesions.
+- using a soft toothbrush to avoid scraping the lesions

-- Use a new toothbrush every day until the infection has gone.
+- using a new toothbrush every day until the infection has gone

-- Eat unsweetened yogurt to restore healthy bacteria levels.
+- eating unsweetened yogurt to restore healthy bacteria levels

-Oral thrush in adults generally appears as thick, white or cream-colored deposits (spots) on the mucous membrane of the mouth (wet parts of the inside of the mouth may appear swollen and slightly red and may feature raised spots.
+Oral thrush in adults generally appears as thick, white, or cream-colored deposits on the mucous membrane of the mouth.
+The inside of the mouth may appear swollen and slightly red and may feature raised spots.

-The white spots may join together to form larger ones, also known as plaques; these may then take on a grayish or yellowish color.
+The white spots may join together to form larger ones, also known as plaques.
+These plaques may then take on a grayish or yellowish color.

 Occasionally, the affected area simply becomes red and sore, with no detectable white spots.

-Individuals who wear dentures may have areas that are constantly red and swollen under a denture.
-Poor oral hygiene, or not taking the dentures out before going to sleep may increase the risk.
+Individuals who wear dentures may have areas that are constantly red and swollen under their dentures.
+Poor oral hygiene or not taking the dentures out before going to sleep may increase the risk of oral thrush.

-Erythematous (atrophic) – the condition appears red raw rather than white.
+- Erythematous, or atrophic: The condition appears red raw rather than white.

-Hyperplastic – also referred to as “plaque-like candidiasis” or “nodular candidiasis” due to the presence of a hard to remove solid white plaque.
-This is the least common variant; it is most often seen in patients with HIV.
+- Hyperplastic: Also known as “plaque-like candidiasis” or “nodular candidiasis” due to the presence of a hard-to-remove, solid, white plaque.
+This is the least common variant and is most often present in patients with HIV.

 There are a number of other lesions that can also appear with oral thrush.
 Sometimes, these lesions might be due to other types of bacteria that are also present in the area.
 These can include:

-- Angular cheilitis – inflammation and/or splitting in the corners of the mouth
+- Angular cheilitis: This is inflammation and splitting in the corners of the mouth.

-- Median rhomboid glossitis – a large, red, painless mark in the center of the tongue
+- Median rhomboid glossitis: This is a large, red, painless mark in the center of the tongue.

-- Linear gingival erythema – a band of inflammation running across the gums
+- Linear gingival erythema: This is a band of inflammation running across the gums.

-However, people on certain medications, with reduced immune systems, or certain medical conditions are susceptible to oral thrush when C. albicans grows out control.
+However, people on certain medications, with reduced immune systems, or with certain medical conditions are susceptible to oral thrush when C. albicans grows out of control.

 Adult oral thrush is more likely to become a problem for the following groups:

-- People who wear dentures are at a higher risk of developing oral thrush.
-Especially if they do not keep them clean, they own dentures that do not fit properly, or are not taken out before going to sleep.
+- Dentures: People who wear dentures are at a higher risk of developing oral thrush.
+Especially if they do not keep them clean, they own dentures that do not fit properly, or if the person does not take them out before going to sleep.

-- Dry mouth – people with less than normal quantities of saliva (xerostomia) are more prone to oral thrush.
+- Dry mouth: People with less than normal quantities of saliva, or xerostomia are more prone to oral thrush.

 The doctor may scrape some tissue from the inside of the mouth for analysis.

 If the doctor believes that medication or some other underlying cause is behind the thrush, then they will attempt to deal with it accordingly.
 Treatments in such cases depend on the underlying cause.